Sweeezyz/Web-Mapping/README.md

 # Web-Mapping
-Interactive Mapping of Population, Volcanoes, and Personal Locations This is a simple Python code that uses 2 libraries: Folium and Pandas Make sure to have them already installed using:
+Interactive Mapping of Population, Volcanoes, and Personal Locations.
+This is a simple Python code that uses 2 libraries: Folium and Pandas Make sure to have them already installed using: